-In 2020, I became a trustee and local support group leader for the Trigeminal Neuralgia Association UK (TNA UK) and it filled an empty space in my life that I had lived with for 5 years.
+In 2020, I became a trustee and regional support group leader for the Trigeminal Neuralgia Association UK (TNA UK) and it filled an empty space in my life that I had lived with for 5 years.

 I created The Pain Corner when I felt like I had no one.
 I had no idea there was a whole community of people in my country that lived with the same condition I did.